liamvdvyver/scripts/README.md

-# scripts
+# Scripts

-Some bash scripts I use.
+Some shell scripts I use.